Přimda: Etymology

-The origin of the name Přimda is unclear and there are many theories about its origin.
+The origin of the name Přimda is uncertain and there are many theories about its origin.
 According to some theories, the name is of Slavic origin and derived from the word prêmda, which meant 'very faint'.
-It originally denoted the hill Přimda and the stream that originates at its foot, later it was transferred to the castle and the settlement.
+It originally denoted the hill Přimda and the stream that originates at its foot, and later it was transferred to the castle and the settlement.
 If the German name Pfraumberg was earlier, it may have been derived from Pfrieme, denoting the Stipa plant.
 The Illyrian origin of the name is also not excluded.

 Geography

 Přimda is located about 14 km south of Tachov and 50 km west of Plzeň.
-It lies in the Upper Palatinate Forest.
+It lies in the Upper Palatinate Forest range.
 The highest point is the Přimda hill at 848 m above sea level.
 The Úhlavka River originates east of the town.
 The area is rich in small streams.
 The municipal territory extends into the Český les Protected Landscape Area in the southwest.